 - Beat the heavy cream, granulated sugar, and vanilla extract until stiff peaks form.

-- Dip remaining ladyfingers into the remaining coffee mixture and arrange one-by-one on top of the mascarpone layer.
+Dip the remaining ladyfingers into the remaining coffee mixture and arrange them one by one on top of the mascarpone layer.

-- I highly recommend making the ladyfingers the day before and let them dried out at room temperature overnight, so they have the perfect texture to dip into the coffee.
+I highly recommend making the ladyfingers the day before and letting them dry out at room temperature overnight, so they have the perfect texture to dip into the coffee.

 Yes, you can!
 Just substitute alcohol for coffee when making the tiramisu cream and skip the alcohol in the coffee.